yin-kevin/mobile-money-access-in-kenya/README.md

 # Contents

 The code is divided into cells.
 Some cells, particularly in the steps tuning the hyperparameters for logistic regression, exist on their own purely because they have long run times.
 These computationally expensive cells are indicated with comments.
+Since we are not trying to establish causal inference, we run a linear regression with a

 **1.** Imports and Data Cleaning <br/>
 **2.** Linear Regression: Raw <br/>